As a tenant, rent will be your biggest housing cost each month. It’s a bill that you expect to pay.

-We look at which bills must be paid by you, the tenant, and which bills must be paid by your landlord.
+Let's take a look at which bills must be paid by you, the tenant, and which bills must be paid by your landlord.

-When living in a rental property, you are required to pay the gas and electricity bills.
+When you live in a rental property, you might be required to pay the gas and electricity bills.
 But in some cases, energy bills might be in your landlord’s name.

 Phone and broadband

-Building insurance is the cover which protects the structure of your home, as well as the permanent fixtures and fittings.
+Buildings insurance is the cover which protects the structure of your home, as well as the permanent fixtures and fittings.

 Contents insurance covers everything you could imagine falling out of your home if you turned it upside down.

-In some cases, tenants may be required to pay service charges for gardening, or the cleaning of communal areas.
+In some cases, tenants may be required to pay service charges for gardening or the cleaning of communal areas.

 Check your tenancy agreement to see what you are responsible for.